Building Widgets with SwiftUI and WidgetKit

 Relevance

 As previously mentioned, iOS allows widgets to be placed in a stack in which only the uppermost widget is visible.
-While the user can scroll through the stacked widgets to decide which is to occupy the topmost position, this presents the risk that an important update may not be seen by the user in time to act on the information.
+While the user can scroll through the stacked widgets to decide which is to occupy the topmost position, this presents the risk that the user may not see an essential update in time to act on the information.

-To address this issue, WidgetKit is allowed to move a widget to the top of the stack if the information it contains is considered to be of relevance to the user.
-This decision is based on a variety of factors such as previous behavior of the user (for example checking a bus schedule widget at the same time every day) together with a relevance score assigned by the widget to a particular timeline entry.
+To address this issue, WidgetKit is allowed to move a widget to the top of the stack if the information it contains is relevant to the user.
+This decision is based on various factors, such as the user’s previous behavior (for example, checking a bus schedule widget at the same time every day), together with a relevance score assigned by the widget to a particular timeline entry.

 let lowScore = TimelineEntryRelevance(score: 0.0, duration: 0)